storyblok/pluginsblok/packages/field-plugin/rfcs/000-persist-options-and-values.md

 ## Reading the manifest file (CLI)

-Each time a user runs `yarn dev` inside the plugin's root folder, our CLI would check if a `field-plugin.config.json` was provided and if so, it will read all options from it and, through our `printDev()` Vite plugin, provides a Sandbox URL with all options already included.
+Each time a user runs `pnpm dev` inside the plugin's root folder, our CLI would check if a `field-plugin.config.json` was provided and if so, it will read all options from it and, through our `printDev()` Vite plugin, provides a Sandbox URL with all options already included.

 The URL with these options should be similiar with: